 There are lots of birds that lek in the tropics.
 They include many species of manakins and cotingas, the darlings of tropical birders.
 Guyana is the most cotinga-rich place I've ever been.
 Purple-throated fruitcrows, pompadour and purple-breasted cotingas, Guianian red-cotingas, swallow-wings, puffbirds, nunbirds and capuchinbirds--they are the ones that birders dream of and drool over as they plan their trips.
 They're big, colorful and bizarre, and the capuchinbird (or calfbird, as I know it) is one of the weirdest.
 It's a large, cinnamon toast-colored bird with a bald gray head (and a monklike hood of brown feathers, hence the name capuchinbird).
 Its call sounds like a cross between a chainsaw and a calf--a rolling bup-bup-bup-bup-brrr that sounds like a chainsaw just being started, ending in a long, nasal WRAAAAAAHHHHHH that recalls a lonely calf or a spadefoot toad.
 There's a mechanical quality to it that makes you question whether a bird could make such a sound.
 It's almost more froglike than birdlike, and very loud.
 It comes from the very top of the canopy, which in primary rainforest is very high up indeed--80-120 feet.
 Arggh.
 Can you feel your neck cramping?

-On the way to the lek, we spotted a beautiful passionflower vinean intriguingly fluted termite nest
+On the way to the lek, we spotted a beautiful passionflower vine

-We found the extraordinary cotyledons of a mystery seedling, a green angel on the forest floorbut no bushmasters.
-Deep sigh.
-It would have been fine to see one, as long as we saw it first.
+We found the extraordinary cotyledons of a mystery seedling, a green angel on the forest floor

 It wasn't long before we could hear the wraaah of the capuchinbirds sifting through the hot morning mist.
 We checked the ground for snakes and army ants and sat down, because the birds were too far up in the canopy to bend our necks back far enough to see them any other way.
 Here's the first thing I was able to pick out:

 Kevin Loughlin was kind enough to loan me this acceptable shot of his, which shows the capuchinbird in full Mas Macho glory. bbbbbbbrrrrrr waaaaaaahhhhhhh!
-Buenos huevos!photo by Kevin Loughlin.
-He's taking trips to Guyana, people.
+Buenos huevos!

 As if seeing this well-balled bird of myth and legend were not enough, I had another bit o' fun in store.
 Weedon and I had a habit of hanging back behind the group, because we found lots of nice birds that way, being very quiet, or because we were being very silly, and interfering with everyone else.
 At any rate, we got separated, and I noticed that the trail sort withered away, then split off into threes, something that bothered me.
 If I took the wrong fork, then what?
 The Bushmaster Trail on Iwokrama Reserve is not a place I fancied being lost for long.